open-austin/project-ideas/README.md

 - Beta - More users
 - Official - Impact

-More details about these stages are available here: https://docs.google.com/presentation/d/1Z33SXl78c3UlO2VOA9SjXTVMHdY9ogjMJBLB6SMN7j0/edit#slide=id.gbb3e3eab5_0_141.
+[Here are more details about these project stages](http://www.codeforamerica.org/brigade/projects/stages).
 This includes outlining what a brigade is expected to do at each stage and what Code for America can do